yunhao-tech/python-course-project/README.md

         * stochastic gradient descent (SGD)
         * stochastic average gradient descent (SAG)
         * stochastic variance reduced gradient descent (SVRG)
+   * Project: This project is based on a classic dataset of tree cover type classification.
+Auto machine learning is used to automatically choose model and fine tune hyperparameters.
+The accuracy can arrive at 0.869, a second position in Kaggle competition.
+The details are in report.

 * MAP433 statistiques in Ecole polytechnique: